andrewbatallones/nvim-settings/README.md

 ## Initial Setup

+### Prerequisite

-Prerequisite - Have the latest neovim installed with Packer
+- Have the latest neovim installed with Packer
+- Have `build-essential` installed if using Ubuntu based Linux distro

 Afterwards, run this command to download the settings.